devansh-srivastav-kashyap/License-Plate-Number-Recognition/README.md

 # License-Plate-Number-Recognition

+## Abstract-

-Abstract- This Project aims to identify the license number of any vehicle using Image Processing Techniques.
+This Project aims to identify the license number of any vehicle using Image Processing Techniques.

+## Language Used-
+MATLAB

-#How to use the Software?
+## How to use the Software?

 1- Clone the repository or download the ZIP file.